 Kalamazoo Trust Lawyers

-Sometimes, a revocable living trust is used to avoid the costs of probate.
-This type of trust takes effect during your life.
+A revocable trust is one that can takes effect during your life.
 You can retain control over the property you place in the trust by naming yourself as the trustee.
 Then you name a successor trustee to take over trust administration upon your death.
+Sometimes, a revocable living trust is used to avoid the costs of probate.
 We can help you set up a revocable living trust and show you how to transfer the title of your property to it.
 The property then becomes unavailable for probate because it legally belongs to the trustees of the trust.
+This type of trust becomes irrevocable after the grantor's death being that they can no longer revoke the trust.

 Trust Administration: A Trustee's Responsibilities